Lumber Liquidators: Expansion

 The company has grown to be one of the largest retailers of hardwood flooring in the United States.
 It expanded to more than 375 Lumber Liquidators stores with over 1,000 employees in 47 states and Canada.
 It also launched online e-commerce, catalogs, and its Virginia call center.
 By the end of 2018 the company was operating over 415 stores across North America.

-The company's CEO is Charles E. Tyson.
-Prior to its bankruptcy, the firm was listed and traded as LL on the New York Stock Exchange.
+The company's CEO is Jason Delves.
+Previous CEO was Charles Tyson until F9 Inv purchased LL from bankruptcy court, prior to bankruptcy the firm was listed and traded as LL on the New York Stock Exchange.

 In 2009, Lumber Liquidators began sponsoring Scripps' HGTV, DIY Network and ABC's Extreme Makeover: Home Edition.

 The company expanded into Canada in the fourth quarter of 2010.
 The expansion plan was to add 36 to 40 stores.

 In April 2020, the company publicly rebranded itself, changing its name to LL Flooring.
 The corporate entity name was changed to LL Flooring Holdings, Inc. effective January 1, 2022.